 Saint Regis is a rightfully popular mountain, with a gradually increasing difficulty that puts its mostly bald summit within reach of most hikers.
-The fantastic views from the peak's open ledges make this hike a fall favorite!
+The fantastic views from the peak's open ledges make this hike a winter favorite!
+Be sure to wear snowshoes in the winter, and traction devices like microspikes might be necessary for the steeper sections just before the summit.

 Follow the access road at the back of the parking area to reach the trailhead sign on that's a short distance on the right.